 - 1 cup chocolate chips

 - 1/2 cup heavy whipping cream

 - coarse sea salt

-> - Mix together the flour, sugar, and butter.
+- For the crust, mix together the flour, sugar, and butter.
 Press into the bottom of a greased 9x13 pan.
-Bake at 350 degrees for 12-15 minutes.
+Bake for 12-15 minutes.
 Do not over bake.
 Remove and cool completely.

-> More fun salted caramel treats that our family enjoys:
+More fun salted caramel treats that our family enjoys: